Hemisphere Media Group, Inc. (NASDAQ:HMTV) Shares Sold by State Street Corp

-State Street Corp lessened its holdings in shares of Hemisphere Media Group, Inc. (NASDAQ:HMTV) by 3.7% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 333,432 shares of the company’s stock after selling 12,956 shares during the period.
-State Street Corp owned approximately 0.83% of Hemisphere Media Group worth $3,934,000 as of its most recent SEC filing.
+State Street Corp decreased its position in Hemisphere Media Group, Inc. (NASDAQ:HMTV) by 3.7% during the 2nd quarter, according to its most recent disclosure with the SEC.
+The fund owned 333,432 shares of the company’s stock after selling 12,956 shares during the period.
+State Street Corp owned about 0.83% of Hemisphere Media Group worth $3,934,000 at the end of the most recent reporting period.

-A number of other hedge funds have also made changes to their positions in HMTV.
-Edenbrook Capital LLC grew its holdings in Hemisphere Media Group by 15.4% during the second quarter.
-Edenbrook Capital LLC now owns 1,469,126 shares of the company’s stock worth $17,336,000 after acquiring an additional 196,557 shares during the period.
-Euclidean Technologies Management LLC acquired a new position in Hemisphere Media Group during the second quarter worth $2,061,000.
-WCM Investment Management LLC grew its holdings in Hemisphere Media Group by 6.6% during the second quarter.
-WCM Investment Management LLC now owns 1,178,419 shares of the company’s stock worth $13,905,000 after acquiring an additional 73,407 shares during the period.
-D. E. Shaw & Co.
-Inc. grew its holdings in Hemisphere Media Group by 105.2% during the first quarter.
-D. E. Shaw & Co.
-Inc. now owns 127,081 shares of the company’s stock worth $1,480,000 after acquiring an additional 65,147 shares during the period.
-Finally, ARS Investment Partners LLC acquired a new position in Hemisphere Media Group during the second quarter worth $478,000.
-32.65% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other institutional investors have also recently bought and sold shares of the business.
+Equitable Trust Co. grew its holdings in Hemisphere Media Group by 9.6% in the second quarter.
+Equitable Trust Co. now owns 12,805 shares of the company’s stock valued at $151,000 after purchasing an additional 1,125 shares during the last quarter.
+Citigroup Inc. boosted its stake in shares of Hemisphere Media Group by 31.8% during the second quarter.
+Citigroup Inc. now owns 9,008 shares of the company’s stock valued at $106,000 after acquiring an additional 2,173 shares during the last quarter.
+Lazard Asset Management LLC acquired a new stake in shares of Hemisphere Media Group during the second quarter valued at $25,000.
+WINTON GROUP Ltd boosted its stake in shares of Hemisphere Media Group by 10.5% during the second quarter.
+WINTON GROUP Ltd now owns 24,805 shares of the company’s stock valued at $293,000 after acquiring an additional 2,352 shares during the last quarter.
+Finally, Northern Trust Corp boosted its stake in shares of Hemisphere Media Group by 0.5% during the second quarter.
+Northern Trust Corp now owns 480,570 shares of the company’s stock valued at $5,671,000 after acquiring an additional 2,430 shares during the last quarter.
+32.65% of the stock is currently owned by institutional investors.

-Separately, TheStreet lowered Hemisphere Media Group from a “b-” rating to a “c” rating in a report on Thursday, August 26th.
+Separately, TheStreet lowered Hemisphere Media Group from a “b-” rating to a “c” rating in a research note on Thursday, August 26th.

 Hemisphere Media Group Company Profile